 The benefit is a surge in people visiting your site, seeing your products, and being exposed to your brand.

-But the benefits don’t end there.
+But the benefits of SEO don’t end there.

 Another primary goal of SEO focuses on creating engaging search snippets.